StevenClontz/clontz.org/pages/potluck6.md

   changed/added after the 30 minutes for that puzzle have expired.

 * The organizer will keep the official time.
-After each puzzle, teams will have a brief period to rotate to the next numbered station (or back to station 1 from the highest numbered station) before the organizer starts the next 30 minutes.
+After each puzzle, teams will have a brief period to reset their puzzle(s) and rotate to the next numbered station (or back to station 1 from the highest numbered station) before the organizer starts the next 30 minutes.